wang88888888888888/deployment-rag/README.md

    - Setup instructions
    - Discussion of trade-offs and potential improvements

-## Tech Stack

-Required:

-- Backend: Supabase (or others as desired)
-- Frontend: Your choice of modern framework
-- LLM Integration: Your choice (e.g., OpenAI)

 ## Rules and Guidelines

 - You may use anything that helps you complete the task